Coaster Fusion

 Final Note

 I am still continuously improving the algorithm.
 If you have ideas or would like to contribute to the development or validation of Coaster Fusion, please feel free to reach out.
+I am also currently developing a purely machine learning driven AHRS system.
+If you want to help contribute training data or discuss ideas, do reach out and let me know!

 Appendix